Compact Implementation Guidance

 The AE financial director (or interim fiscal representative, during compact development, or similar entity if required for threshold programs), with support from the Fiscal Agent and MCC Program Financial Services lead, is responsible for preparation of the financial reports, based on inputs from and consultations with AE project staff.

-Templates for the QFR can be found in Annex 2.
-Annex 2a provides more detailed guidance on preparation of the QFR.
+Annex 2 provides more detailed guidance on preparation of the QFR.
 Individual QFR components are described further below:

 Schedules A and B

 Schedule A includes the original budget from Annex II of the signed grant agreement (the summary of the Multi-Year Financial Plan), the current approved budget, and space for the AE to propose a reallocation of funds across projects and/or across activities within projects.
-A summary of all previously approved budget adjustments is captured in Schedule B.
+A summary of all previously approved budget adjustments is captured in Schedule B, which is automatically generated in the QDRP Export report in MCC-MIS.

 Note that budget reallocations may require new economic analysis and senior-level management approvals at MCC.